congagen/aulae/README.md

 ### Usage

 - Viewport (View):
-Tap and holdon objects to interact or pinch to adjust scale
+Tap and hold on objects to interact or pinch to adjust scale
 - Map:
 Tap objects for info or tap and hold to adjust your view range (objects outside the specified range will not appear in the viewport)
 - Library (Lib):